 We’re offering practical support to CPPs by expanding the Community Planning in Scotland website to include more resources, support and showcases of CPPs’ work and

-progress, identifying gaps in the support for CPPs – and working to plug them, and building analytical capacity across public services.
+progress.
+We are identifying gaps in the support for CPPs – and working to plug them - while building analytical capacity across public services.

-We're developing and sharing a narrative about current patterns of outcomes across Scotland and what works based on research by What Works Scotland, as well as developing an approach to evaluation that can be used by CPPs.
+We're developing and sharing evidence of what works based on research by What Works Scotland, as well as developing an approach to evaluation that can be used by CPPs.

-We're improving access to and understanding of data by exploring opportunities to consolidate existing data resources, increasing the local data available in open formats and exploring how to fill the gaps in the data currently available to measure outcomes at local level.
+We will improve access to, and understanding of, data by exploring opportunities to increase the local data available in open formats and fill the gaps in the data currently available to measure outcomes and build an evidence base at local level.

-We're supporting CPPs to improve their approach to the sharing of real time data and intelligence at a local level, and we'll work with the Information Commissioner, Caldicott Guardians and others to overcome challenges to data sharing.
+We’re also supporting CPPs to make better use of data and to develop meaningful insights to support effective and informed decision making.
+We will support CPPs to improve their approach to the sharing of data, intelligence and insights intelligence at a local level, and work with stakeholders to address challenges to data sharing.